vsjha18/nsetools/docs/source/usage.rst

 ---------------------

 Before going though other fundamental APIs.
 We will first see how to get a quote.
 Assume that we want to fetch current price of *Infosys Technology*.
+The only thing we need is NSE Code for this company.
 The NSE stock code for *Infosys* is **INFY**.

 >>> q = nse.get_quote('infy') # it's ok to use both upper or lower case for codes.